obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Description

+There is no built-in instruction to group by desciption.

 Since Tasks X.Y.Z, **custom grouping by description** is now possible.

 <!-- placeholder to force blank line before included text --> <!-- include: TaskPropertyExamples.test.custom_grouping_by_task.description_docs.approved.md -->